aetperf/aetperf.github.io/_posts/2023-11-15-Parquet-file-sorting-test.md

 ### Others

-Unfortunately, attempts to utilize [Dask](https://docs.dask.org/en/stable/) for the sorting task were unsuccessful, resulting in crashes.
-It's worth noting that it performed well for a smaller table, with SF1 or SF3.
+Unfortunately, attempts to utilize [Dask](https://docs.dask.org/en/stable/) for the were unsuccessful, resulting in crashes, and we did not investigate much.
+It's worth noting that it performed well for a smaller table, such as with SF1 or SF3.

 ## Results